stanthesoupking/Proman/README.md

 # Proman
-Project manager that organises projects by their programming language and name
+Project manager that organises projects by their programming language and name.